 The National Syndromic Surveillance System, which uses electronic data from emergency rooms to detect mass events including epidemics of respiratory infections.

-Respiratory surveillance systems for influenza from the Council of State and Territorial Epidemiologists (sample CSTE report shown below).
+Respiratory surveillance systems for influenza from the Council of State and Territorial Epidemiologists.

 U.S. Outpatient Influenza-Like Illness Network (ILINET), which is a sentinel surveillance networks of 1800 outpatient settings in 50 states, the US Virgin Islands, Puerto Rico, and the District of Columbia.
 The system reports the weekly percentage of outpatient visits for influenza-like illness.